Welcome to Volume 9 of Executed to Suppress His Message.

 3) Modern Bible translations render John 6:71 & John 13:26 as “Judas, the son of Simon Iscariot.”
 Thus Judas’ father also had a name suggesting an ancestral line through the Jewish city of Kerioth;

 4) After Solomon died, Israel and Judah became two warring nations under different kings.
-And even after the wars ceased, the Israelite and Jewish peoples remained staunch enemies, continuing up until the 1st Century.
+And even after the wars ceased, the Israelite and Jewish peoples remained staunch enemies, which continued up until the 1st Century.
 Therefore, a non-Jewish Israelite family would have never named their son “Judas,” since this is the Greek form of Jacob’s errant and troubled son Judah.

 And finally, some biblical scholars suggest that Judas might have been the only Jewish apostle, since most of the other apostles came from areas north of Judah, where the other Israelite tribes lived.